Academic Catalog

 3. discuss any proposed academic sanctions;

-4. inform the student of his/her right to appeal faculty-imposed sanctions to the department chair and/or dean of the college.
+4. inform the student of their right to appeal faculty-imposed sanctions to the department chair and/or dean of the college.

 Academic sanctions that may be imposed by the faculty member include: